 When you get upset about feedback, notice the expectations you have around that person.
 Do you expect them to act better than they do?
-Have you heard the saying that expectations are premeditated resentments?
+Expectations are considered to be premeditated resentments.

 Personalities don't change much over time, unless of course you are consciously striving to grow.
-So hoping others will change just fuels the frustration and impacts your ability to have satisfying relationships.
+Hoping others will change just fuels the frustration and hurts relationships.

-Instead, practicing the art of acceptance to minimize frustration and resentments.
-Listen, accepting a person doesn't mean you like their behavior.
-It means they are who they are and that's not necessarily going to change like you hoped.
+Instead, practicing the art of acceptance can minimize frustration.
+Accepting a person doesn't mean you like their behavior.
+It means they are who they are and that's not necessarily going to change.
 Simple but not easy.

 How to respond to feedback

 Here are tips to respond kindly to unwanted feedback.

 - I appreciate your feedback, thanks for sharing.